PlayerUnknown Brendan Greene points to PUBG’s future after its smashing first year

 When the game launched, the build was relatively stable.
 And it shot up.
 The game was the only title on Steam to break 3 million concurrent users, or simultaneous players.
 It launched on Xbox One last fall, and it sold millions more there.

-Now the team is talking about how to foster the franchise for five or ten years.
+Now the team is talking about how to foster the franchise for five or 10 years.

 Asked what his view was about Epic Games’ rival Fortnite, “It’s great.
-The Battle Royale space is expanding.
-It is getting Battle Royale to a lot more people.
+The battle royale space is expanding.
+It is getting battle royale to a lot more people.
 It grows the genre.”